aabdelw1/b-mine/README.md

 - **Dynamic Button Resizing** – The "Yes" button grows when "No" is clicked 📏
 - **Fun Responses** – Custom text changes on the "No" button 😆
 - **Celebratory Ending** – A fun animation when the user accepts! 🎊
+- **Background Music** – A romantic audio track plays in the background 🎶
+- **Audio Toggle** – Users can mute/unmute the music using an audio button 🎵

 ---